M-Hamza-Hassaan/Ai-Workshops/README.md

 **M. Hamza Hassaan**
 AI Educator | Internation Hackathon Mentor | Software and Machine Learning Developer

-With a passion for simplifying AI and empowering learners, Hamza has delivered **dozens of impactful workshops**, **mentored hundreds of students**, and built real-world projects using AI & GenAI tools.
+With a passion for simplifying AI and empowering learners, Hamza has delivered **Some impactful workshops**, **mentored hundreds of students**, and built real-world projects using AI & GenAI tools.
 His sessions are known for being **explainatory, beginner-friendly, and hands-on**.

 > 🧭 *“I believe learning AI should be simple, inspiring, and accessible to everyone.”*